Video Impact – Reflections of a Postdoctoral Researcher (Part 2)

 The idea of this project is to develop technologies that improve the drug delivery efficiency for certain cancers.
 Clinical trials with novel drugs often have a very high failure rate.
 Improving the drug delivery efficiency of drugs with an already proven track record offers potentially improved positive outcomes.
 This suggests a reduced need for clinical trials with risky outcomes as each one has a large carbon footprint.
 The experiment in the video in particular helps us to better understand the working of the drug devices in more realistic conditions, reducing the need for more resource intensive control experiments.

 Producing this video was extremely rewarding, not just due to the new skills I have developed but also because it has given me some new perspectives on my own research.
 It made me think beyond the more formulaic nature of conference presentations to how I could make this work engaging for a wider audience.
 The feedback I have received on my video has been really gratifying because it has shown me that a much wider group has engaged with the work beyond what I have managed previously.

 I have now been awarded the Advanced Video Impact Micro-credential and I have truly been converted to the power of videography to communicate my research!
 I am already thinking about my next set of projects and where they will take me.

-Dr Niamh Fox, University of Cambridge.
+Dr Niamh Fox, Research Fellow, University of Cambridge.